c4pt000/kernel-6.8.3-expSEHDsec-fclock-fsync-cpu/README.md

-# 07-04-2024 working on fedora 40
+# 07-04-2024 working on fedora 40 MAJOR MAJOR BUG WITH LUKS AND CRYPTSETUP ON FEDORA 40 BUG IN LUKS WITH  2.7.3-1.fc40  with CRYPTSETUP AND CRYPTSETUP-LIBS

+this is the last safe working known version i was using and the bug goes away and luks is normal using this version : 2.6.1-3.fc39.x86_64 is safe and working

-MAJOR MAJOR BUG IN LUKS WITH CRYPTSETUP ON FEDORA 40
+# MAJOR MAJOR BUG IN LUKS WITH CRYPTSETUP ON FEDORA 40

-FIX FOR CRYPTSETUP TO FIX LUKS
+# FIX FOR CRYPTSETUP TO FIX LUKS
 ```
 #!/bin/sh
 rpm -qa | grep cryptsetup > remove-cryptsetup.txt